GravityKit/GravityView/readme.txt

 == Changelog ==

+= 1.19.2 =

+* Fixed: Single entries not accessible when a View has filters based on Gravity Forms "Advanced" fields like Address and Name

 = 1.19.1 on November 15, 2016 =

 * Fixed: When creating a new View, the "form doesn't exist" warning would display